Pants rise is an important factor of petite clothing, especially when it comes to petite jeans, petite pants and petite jumpsuits.

 When we think of petite size measurements of a pair of pants or jeans, the most common things that come to mind first is how long it is and if the waist fits.
 For petite women, it is understandable the length of the pants is probably our number one concern, because regular pants are made for women of 5’5″ and most likely too long and won’t look good on a short girl.
 Of course we also care if we are a small, medium or large (or 25, 26 or 27 in jeans), because we all want to make sure we are wearing the right waist size and no one wants the pants or jeans to be too tight or too loose.
 Now, do you know there is a third factor that is critical to the fit of pants or jeans?
 That is the rise of the pants.
 It is very important to petite size measurements, however, it is commonly overlooked and less talked about.
 In fact, many brands do not even mention the rise in the petite size measurements chart, but of course every brand talks about the length and the waist sizes.

-Above is Mira Duma (5 feet) in high rise pants.
+Above is Mira Duma (under 5 feet tall) in high rise pants.
 Let’s first understand what rise of pants is.
 Rise is the distance from the middle of the crotch seam (right between your legs) to the top of the waistband.
 It usually ranges from 7 inches to 12 inches.
 There are three types of pants rise: regular rise, low rise and high rise.

 Also called mid rise or normal rise, regular rise is anywhere from 9 to 11 inches and is meant to be worn at your natural waist.
 Most pants, especially khakis and trousers, have a regular rise.